LolipopJ/telly-bot/README.md

 This configuration means: Rain120/qq-music-api server is running on `http://127.0.0.1:3200`.
 You can send message `/random_music` to the bot and get a random music from the QQ music playlist `your_music_list_id` each time.

+The command `/music_count` can get the number of musics in music list.

 ## Development

 ```bash